 The pyramids were built to house the remains of former kings - and some of their treasures.
 During the medieval and middle ages, this treasure and remains were plundered, and thus there isn't so much to see inside the Egyptian pyramids of Giza.

 Inside the pyramids are 3 main rooms and their accessways - the subterranean chamber, the queen's chamber, and the King's chamber.
-Inside you will also see the air shafts that bring air into rooms of the pyramid.
+Inside you will also see the air shafts that bring air into the rooms of the pyramid.

 7. Can You Go Inside The Giza Pyramids?